FalkZ/blog-nico/posts/The Vietnam war.md

 ---
-title: The Vietnam war [layout test].
+title: The Vietnam war [layout check].
 description: The Vietnam war happened between 1955 and 1975.
 It was a horrific scenario for all members of the war and for the civil population.
 date: 2020-06-07
 tags: